ibm-cloud-docs/assistant/deploy-zendesk.md

     ```
     {: codeblock}

-    After writing a function that ensures that name and email values are always provided, set the *Authenticate anonymous user chat transfers* toggle to **On**.
+    After writing a function that ensures that name and email values are always provided, set the *Authenticate anonymous user chat transfers* switch to **On**.

 If you haven't yet, update your dialog to make sure it understands when users request to speak to a person, and can transfer the conversation properly.
 For more information, see [Adding transfer support to your dialog](/docs/assistant?topic=assistant-deploy-web-chat#deploy-web-chat-dialog-prereq).